 Indirect purchases generate between 15 and 50% of a company’s total expenses.
 Often scattered across different services and from multiple suppliers, they are therefore generally poorly centralized.
 The company is struggling to obtain an overall view of it and the purchases take place without any framework and without respecting the previously defined purchasing policy.

-Read also : Freelance : how to find a mission ?
+Read also : The referencing of lawyers : how to get there ?

 Poorly controlled indirect purchases represent a real financial chasm for the company, due to the many hidden costs they conceal.
 Take control of these indirect purchases by centralizing them and applying an appropriate strategy thus represents an important growth opportunity for the company.
 More and more managers are becoming aware of this issue and are implementing measures to this end.